IsmailChangezi/vet-clinic/README.md

 ## ⭐️ Show your support <a name="support"></a>

-If you like this project...
+If you like this project feel free to add me on github and linkedin.
+You can also contact on my email.
+Thanks

 <p align="right">(<a href="#readme-top">back to top</a>)</p>